-There are a lot of fake Lacoste bags out there, so before you buy, here’s a simple four step process for detecting whether the women’s Lacoste tote bag or purse you are buying is a genuine Lacoste or a cheap fake.
+There are a lot of fake Lacoste bags out there, so before you buy, here’s a simple step-by-step process for detecting whether the women’s Lacoste tote bag or purse you are buying is a genuine Lacoste or a cheap fake.
 For other tips on avoiding fake Lacoste products, see my page on detecting counterfeit Lacoste.
 For information on reporting fake Lacoste items, go to Lacoste’s brand protection page.

 Where Did You Buy The Bag?